soyjubilado/AdventOfCode/2024/README.md

   - If you use a recursive solution, be sure to pop numbers from the right, due to the fact that the operators in the problem are always evaluated left to right.

+    I got lucky and stumbled upon this very efficient solution just by chance.